bussilab/crescale-gromacs/docs/reference-manual/algorithms/molecular-dynamics.rst

 other liquids have similar values.

-Another difference with respect to the Berendsen algorithm is that velocities are scaled with an inverse factor.
+Another difference with respect to the Berendsen algorithm is that velocities are scaled with a factor that is the reciprocal of the scaling factor for positions.

 A semi-isotropic implementation is also provided.
 By defining the variables :math:`\epsilon_{xy}=\log(A/A_0)` and :math:`\epsilon_z=\log(L/L_0)`,